oSoc18/SmartFlanders-blog/_posts/2018-7-12-Missing-URI.md

 - A door
 - ...

-URI's are splitted up in several parts.
-You can only generate unique URI's since only one person of organisation has access to each part of the URI.
+URIs are splitted up in several parts.
+You can only generate unique URIs since only one person of organisation has access to each part of the URI.

 `https://basisregisters.vlaanderen.be/api/v1/gebouwen/19624094`